Everyone needs a good razor and yet many people miss out discovering the best safety razor for a better, cheaper and more sustainable shave.

 Safety razors are eco friendly razors because they are a simple tool that uses a universal standard of plastic-free double-edge razor blades that cost a fraction of their 5-five blade cartridge counterparts.

-Any piece about the best safety razor can’t go long without mentioning Merkur.
-The manufacturer has a unique reputation amongst its competition, having manufactured and designed for over 30 years.
+Any piece about the safety razors can’t go long without mentioning Merkur.
+The manufacturer has a worldwide reputation lasting more than 100 years from its home in the renowned region of Solingen, Germany.

 Otherwise known as the Merkur 180, the Merkur 23c is Merkur’s most popular razor and stands out with a number of rare features.

-The Merkur 23c is also very easy and comfortable to hold because of its long length, narrow size and textured knurling along the full length of the handle.
+The Merkur 23c is also very easy and comfortable to hold because of its long handle, narrow size and textured knurling along the full length of the handle.

-The extra reach of the Merkur 23c is just one reason we’ve named it our best razor for women.
+The extra reach of the Merkur 23c’s long handle is just one reason we’ve named it our best razor for women.

 Read our full Merkur 23c review here.

-It is difficult to establish when the Merkur 34C was designed as different sources place it between 1918 and the early 1930s.
-Either way, this is an iconic design that has certainly competed with Gillette throughout the last century and through to today.
+It is difficult to establish when the Merkur 34C “Heavy Duty” was designed as different sources place it between 1918 and the early 1930s.
+Either way, this is an iconic design in chrome plated nickel alloy that has certainly competed with Gillette throughout the last century and through to today.

 The 34c is one of the shortest safety razors measuring less than 4 inches total and the handle length itself is about 3 inches.
-That can be a little frustrating but makes the design lighter and gives you more maneuverability.
+That can be a little frustrating if you prefer a longer handle but makes the design lighter and gives you more maneuverability so it is easy to use.

-It is a two-piece design as the base plate is attached to the handle and so you tighten it by turning the knob at the bottom of the handle.
+It is a two-piece design as the base plate is attached to the handle and so you tighten it by turning the knob at the bottom of the handle before you shave.

-In terms of performance the Merkur 34C HD is quite a mild razor, although you can always upgrade it with the best safety razor blades like Feather for a more aggressive shave.
+In terms of performance the Merkur 34C HD is quite a mild razor with a closed comb head, although you can always upgrade it with more aggressive safety razor blades like Feather.

 The closed comb design means the Merkur 34C has a safety bar that prevents the blade from having too much contact with the skin.